grain-lang/grain/stdlib/number.md

 sin : Number -> Number
 ```

-Computes the sine of a number (in radians) with Chebyshev polynomials.
+Computes the sine of a number (in radians) using Chebyshev polynomials.

 Parameters: